 Exercise-Fitness.
-Exercise/Fitness Rooms in IM-Circle and IM-East and a Weightlifting Room in IM West are available daily for individual workouts.
-Strength training, bikes, and other equipment are provided.
+Newly remodeled Fitness Rooms in IM-East and IM West are available daily for individual workouts.
+A wide variety of strength training, cardio and selectorized equipment is provided.
 Beginner orientation clinics are held regularly.
 Individual fitness assessment and personal training services are available by calling the IM-East, (353-3136).
-A daily user fee is charged and term passes are available.
-For information, call 355-5250 (IM-West), 355-4710 (IM-Circle) or 353-3136 (IM-East).
+A daily user fee is charged or semester memberships are available.
+For information, call 355-5250 (IM-West), 353-3136 (IM-East).
 Individual fitness assessments are also available at Olin Health Center, (353-4660).